What You Should Know About Coronavirus (COVID-19)

 People with COVID-19 can have symptoms that range from mild to severe.
 When there are symptoms of more concern, COVID-19 may cause cough, shortness of breath, or at least two of the following: fever, chills, repeated shaking with chills, muscle pain, headache, sore throat or new loss of taste or smell.

 Call your doctor’s office first if you think you’ve been exposed and have developed symptoms.

 If you don’t have your provider information, call your health insurance company to get connected at the phone number below.

-Californians should talk to their health plan or doctor about getting medically necessary screening and testing for COVID-19.
-Testing of symptomatic people and people with known or suspected exposure to the virus is free of charge (in other words, there’s zero cost-sharing).
+All medically necessary screening and testing for COVID-19 is free of charge (in other words, there’s zero cost-sharing).
 This includes emergency room, urgent care, telehealth or doctor’s office visits when the purpose of the visit is to be screened and tested for COVID-19.
-Testing for other individuals, including essential workers and others, may require cost-sharing.
-Please talk to your health plan or doctor for information about cost-sharing for testing.
-More information may be found in the Department of Managed Health Care’s Frequently Asked Questions (FAQ).

 We encourage you to consider using telehealth for assessment or treatment for any cold or cough symptoms, including concern for COVID-19 (that is, connecting with a health care provider by phone or video, rather than going in person).
 All of our health plans offer telehealth services for this purpose, which is not subject to any cost-sharing.